 SECTION 1.
 Section 59-29-120(A) of the 1976 Code is amended to read:

-, colleges, and universities in this State that are sustained or in any manner supported by public funds shall must give instruction in the essentials of the United States Constitution, the Declaration of Independence, the Emancipation Proclamation, and the Federalist Papers , including the study of and devotion to American institutions and ideals, and no. No student in any such school , college, or university may receive a certificate of graduation without previously passing a satisfactory examination upon course that includes instruction in the provisions and principles of the United States Constitution, the Declaration of Independence, the Emancipation Proclamation, and the Federalist Papers , and, if a citizen of the United States, satisfying the examining power of his loyalty thereto."
+"(A) All public high schools must give instruction in the essentials of the United States Constitution, the Declaration of Independence, the Emancipation Proclamation, and the Federalist Papers.
+No student in any such school may receive a certificate of graduation without previously passing a course that includes instruction in the provisions and principles of the United States Constitution, the Declaration of Independence, the Emancipation Proclamation, and the Federalist Papers."

 SECTION 2.
 A. Section 59-29-130 of the 1976 Code is amended to read: